thinhpham0702/8-Week-SQL-Challenge/Case Study #5 - Data Mart/SQL Solutions.md

 |------------|------------|-------------|-------------|
 | 7126273147 | 6973947753 | -152325394  | -2.14       |

+- Sales dropped by 2.14% in the 12-week period after Data Mart performed sustainable packaging changes compared to the 12-week period before the changes.

 **3. How do the sale metrics for these 2 periods before and after compare with the previous years in 2018 and 2019?**